 There are cities in the UK such as Edinburgh and Bristol that have a higher percentages of green space with Edinburgh being the most at 49%.
-The city of Stockport currently has 19.0 for every 1000 residents.
+The city of Stockport currently has 19 for every 1000 residents.

 Green space helps the quality of people’s mental health as well as fight against diseases like obesity.
 As studies have shown that the proximity of people to green spaces in the UK has a positive impact on the physical health of people in the UK and Stockport in this case.

-In Stockport, what is the crime rate?
+In Stockport, what are the deprivation levels like?